arista-eosplus/ansible-eos-ipv4/README.md

 Developer Information
 ------------

 Development contributions are welcome.
-Please see [test/arista-ansible-role-test/README](test/arista-ansible-role-test/README.md) *Arista Roles for Ansible - Development Guidelines* for additional information, including running role tests for development.
+Please see *Arista Roles for Ansible - Development Guidelines* ([test/arista-ansible-role-test/README](test/arista-ansible-role-test/README.md)) for additional information, including how to develop and run test cases for role development.